topas-nbio/TOPAS-nBio/examples/geometry/cells/CellsWithNanoparticles/README.txt

 Cell Models for TOPAS/Geant4 and the inclusion of nano particles in particle scattering simulations.

-The C++ classes in this repository extend the functionality of the TOPAS (http://www.topasmc.org/) Monte-Carlo program, which is itself a wrapper of the Geant4 MCS Toolkit (http://geant4.org).
+The C++ classes in this repository extend the functionality of the TOPAS (https://github.com/OpenTOPAS/OpenTOPAS) Monte-Carlo program, which is itself a wrapper of the Geant4 MCS Toolkit (http://geant4.org).

 2) Installation:

-Installation:
+The following instructions assume you are on MacOS.
+Change directories as appropriate for other operating systems:
+- (see quickStart guides on https://github.com/OpenTOPAS/OpenTOPAS and the README on https://github.com/topas-nbio/TOPAS-nBio)

-Navigate to the TOPAS extension directory:
+Navigate to the Applications directory:

-  cd ~/topas_extensions/
+  cd /Applications/

 Clone or download the sourcecode into your TOPAS extension directory:

   git clone https://github.com/BAMresearch/TOPAS-CellModels.git

-Change to your topas directory:
+Change to your build directory:

-  cd ~/Topas/
+  cd /Applications/TOPAS/OpenTOPAS-build/

-Install it:

-  cmake ./ -DTOPAS_EXTENSIONS_DIR=~/topas_extensions/TOPAS-CellModels &&  make -j4
+Run cmake:

+  cmake ../OpenTOPAS -DTOPAS_EXTENSIONS_DIR=/Applications/TOPAS-CellModels/

+Followed by:

+  make -j20 install

+NOTE: In order to run other TOPAS-nBio simulations (i.e. NOT nanoparticles) you would need to redo the cmake/make described in the README (https://github.com/topas-nbio/TOPAS-nBio)

 3) Description: